Aetf/Aetf.github.io/blog/gsoc-kdevelop-lldb-final-report.md

 [![Hover over a symbol]({filename}/assets/img/gsoc-kdevelop-lldb-hover.png)]({filename}/assets/img/gsoc-kdevelop-lldb-hover.png)

+<a name="using-data-formatter-scripts-outside-kdevelop"></a>

+!!! info "Using data formatter scripts outside KDevelop"
+    The data formatter scripts bundled are not specific to KDevelop, and can actually be used directly in plain LLDB CLI.
+Just import the corresponding script `command script import /path/to/formatter/qt.py`, and you'll get the same pretty formatted variables in plain command line.

+    The scripts usually can be found in `/usr/share/kdevlldb/formatters` after the installation of KDevelop, or you can get the latest git version in the [repository](https://quickgit.kde.org/?p=kdevelop.git), they are in `debuggers/lldb/formatters`.

 ### Debugger Console
 The debugger console is totally reworked.
 The new 'repeat' mode can save you a few types if you want to resend the last command.